This blog post was reviewed and approved for publication by Abena Apraku M.D., a Board-certified psychiatrist at Apraku Psychiatry.

 Top Five Qualities of a Great Psychiatrist

 Summary: A great psychiatrist recognizes the importance of empathy and compassion in their practice.

 Description: Great psychiatrists strive to put themselves in their patients' shoes, understanding the emotions and challenges they face.
 This empathetic approach allows the psychiatrist to create a supportive and non-judgmental environment where patients feel comfortable sharing their deepest thoughts and feelings.
-Compassion is equally crucial, as it helps the psychiatrist convey genuine care and concern for their patients' well-being, fostering a stronger therapeutic alliance and making patients feel understood and valued.
+Compassion is equally crucial, whereby a psychiatrist conveys genuine care and concern for their patients' well-being, fostering a stronger therapeutic alliance and helping patients feel understood and valued.